Experience Sheffield Scholarships – Clearing and Adjustment

 How to apply

-When assessing your application we will also take into account a number of widening participation criteria.
+When assessing your application as well as your answers to the questions we will also take into account a number of widening participation criteria.
+The criteria we'll consider are listed below.

 - Widening participation criteria